Walks in the Knockmealdown Mountains, Tipperary

 - Liam Lynch Loop – Same start point as previous walk, not the same as the Newcastle Liam Lynch walk.

-All these routes are mapped with ViewRanger so you can download the route to your phone.
+All these routes are mapped with Outdoor Active so you can download the chosen route to your phone.
 You’ll have to register for full route details, but it’s free.

 - Summerhill – nice gentle 7.13 Km walk out the Clonmel Road from Clogheen and into the countryside.